Mathematics

 Academic Focus

 The focus in the Department of Mathematics is two-fold: Applied Mathematics and Mathematics Education.
 In our undergraduate program, students learn to apply techniques needed to model and analyze complex problems and at the same time are exposed to the underlying theories.
-In addition, technology is integrated in the curriculum in the forms of graphics calculators, computers, and computer algebra systems.
+We have a strong undergraduate research program.
+Each year, a group of faculty and students present their research findings at regional and national mathematical meetings.
+In addition, technology is integrated in the curriculum in the forms of graphics calculators, computer algebra systems, and computer software.

 Academic Programs